Walkthrough: Creating a Basic Isolated Shell Application

 If InstallShield Limited Edition is already installed, continue to the next step.

 If InstallShield Limited Edition is not already installed, the InstallShield download page appears.
-Follow the instructions to download and install the product, choosing the version of InstallShield that is compatible with .
+Follow the instructions to download and install the product, choosing the version of InstallShield that is compatible with your version of Visual Studio.
 You must decide whether to register your installation of InstallShield or use it as an evaluation.
 You must restart Visual Studio after you complete the installation.

 You must start Visual Studio as an administrator before you create an InstallShield project.
 If you do not do so, you will get an error when you build the project.